MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/ServerManager/Get-WindowsFeature.md

 Get-WindowsFeature -ComputerName Server1 -Credential contoso.com\user1
 ```

-This example gets a list of features that is available and installed on the
-target computer named Server1.
+This example gets a list of features that are available and installed on the target computer named
-The credentials for user user1 in the Contoso.com domain, a user who has
+`Server1`.
+The credentials for `user1` in the `Contoso.com` domain, a user who has Administrator
-Administrator rights on Server1, are provided.
+rights on `Server1`, are provided.

 ### Example 2